-4.4.5.1 Weighted Random Early Detection (WRED)
+4.4.5.2 Weighted Random Early Detection (WRED)

-WRED is an optional feature that monitors the average queue size of packet memory and ingress queue size of each traffic class, and drops packets based on memory and queue utilization.
+The WRED feature monitors the average queue size of packet memory and ingress queue size of each traffic class, and drops packets based on memory and queue utilization.
 If the buffers are almost empty, all incoming traffic is accepted.
 As the buffer utilization increases, the probability for dropping an incoming packet also increases.
-When buffer utilization reaches a maximum threshold, the probability has reached 1 and all incoming packets are dropped.